Eagle Lake Protection Program

 The Healthcare Model?
 For Eagle Lake?
 Yes!

 Eagle Lake is suffering from an excess of phosphorus.
 When you fall ill, you consult a healthcare provider for assistance.
 What steps do they take?
 They first collect data on your condition by ordering comprehensive lab work, diagnostic imaging, and other tests to gain a complete understanding of the issue.
-You might wonder why the lake requires diagnostics when we already know the problem is too much phosphorus.
-The reason is that we don't specifically know the source of the phosphorus.
+You may question why three years of data collection is necessary when we already know excess phosphorus is the problem.
+The reason is that the precise source and concentrations of the phosphorus is uncertain.
 Is it coming from the Eagle Creek inflow under Highway 75, or the Oakcrest Creek inflow south of Michael’s On The Lake?
 Or is it from phosphorus already present in the lake, buried in the bottom sediment and being gradually disrupted back into the water?
 Who knows, there might even be another source.

 With this information, we can proceed as a healthcare provider would: making a specific diagnosis and researching treatment plans based on current best practices and the experience of others.
 Once treatment plans are selected, they are funded and implemented.
 Data collection continues to assess whether the treatments are yielding the desired results, and adjustments may be made to further enhance the lake’s health.